Cumin and paprika are two very common spices in the kitchen. They are used in similar ways but have very different tastes.

 Paprika is made from dried and ground red peppers.
 The plants are similar to chili peppers but are a bit more mild in heat level.
 The plants are native to Argentina, Mexico, Hungary, Serbia, Spain, the Netherlands, China, and some regions of the United States.
 The red peppers used in paprika grow on plants above ground with bright green leaves.
 The pepper plants produce a white flower before the fruit forms.

 Cumin has a strong earthy, musky, warm flavor with a bit of tang to it.
-Personally, it reminds me of taco seasoning and is one of the key ingredients in it.
+Because of the taste, it reminds me of taco seasoning and is one of the key ingredients in it.
 The amount of cumin you use will highly change the flavor of a dish.
 This is a spice that is best in small amounts as large quantities will start to overpower most dishes.

-Paprika comes in a few varieties and the type you get will determine the flavor.
+Paprika comes in a few varieties so the type you get will determine the flavor.

 Regular paprika is what you will find in the spice section of almost any grocery store.
 This is the version used for most meat rubs, to garnish foods such as deviled eggs, and has a sweet flavor.